Lercher/Identicon/README.md

 ## This Fork

-This fork introduces more control over the generated png image and adds more contrast to the color chosen.
+This fork introduces more control over the png image generated and adds more contrast to the chosen color.

 ### Breaking Changes